CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 \Delta w \propto \delta x
 $$

 In the kinase algorithm, the _Error_ factor is computed from the dendrite-level Ca++, and the synapse-specific multiplier provides the _Credit_ assignment.
 The computational-level properties of these two factors are overall consistent with the backpropagation versions, but also have important differences that are beneficial for the discrete spiking nature of the Axon framework, and also help reduce the _vanishing gradient_ problem in deep networks.
-Thus, although this separation into these two distinct factors is motivated by computational cost considerations, it nevertheless provides a useful basis for understanding the functional properties of the putative biologically-based learning mechanism driven by NMDA and VGCC Ca++ influx.
+Thus, although this separation into these two distinct factors is motivated by computational cost considerations, it nevertheless provides a useful basis for understanding the functional properties of the putative biologically based learning mechanism driven by NMDA and VGCC Ca++ influx.

 Due to the continuous-time nature of the Axon model, which simulates neural dynamics at the 1 ms per cycle timescale, it takes roughly 200 cycles for each "trial" of processing to unfold, corresponding to a [[theta cycle]].
 The kinase algorithm provides an account of how information accumulates to drive effective learning based on the statistics of pre and postsynaptic spiking over this 200 ms window.

 In the [[predictive learning]] framework typically used, this time window encompasses an iteration of prediction (minus phase) followed by an outcome (plus phase), and then learning occurs at the end of the plus phase.
-The specific events that could trigger this learning in a biologically-realistic manner are described below.
+The specific events that could trigger this learning in a biologically realistic manner are described below.
 Aside from this temporal discretization of the learning process (and external dynamics of the environment), all of the other equations in Axon operate continuously over time, providing a real-time model of actual neural processing.

 There are also longer timescale synaptic processes included in the kinase algorithm, which significantly improve the stability of learning over time, detailed below ([[#Stabilization and rescaling mechanisms]]).
 These processes are motivated by a range of neuroscience mechanisms, including those operating during sleep.

 ## Error gradient via dendritic Ca++

-The overall Ca++ influx across all the dendrites of a simulated neuron is computed using the biophysically-based [[neuron channels#NMDA]] conductance model described in [[neuron channels]], and a simple spike-driven approximation to the VGCC conductance.
+The overall Ca++ influx across all the dendrites of a simulated neuron is computed using the biophysically based [[neuron channels#NMDA]] conductance model described in [[neuron channels]], and a simple spike-driven approximation to the VGCC conductance.
 The NMDA contribution starts with the conductance:

 {id="eq_nmda_g" title="NMDA voltage-gated conductance"}
 $$